matthewrsilver/tintin-mode/README.md

   in different tintin commands.
 * A number of commands have subcommands toggled by options that should be highlighted along with various argument roles as in commands like `#list`.
+* Variable definitions do not support all of the various diverse characters that may be included in variable names when the names are surrounded by braces.
+* The string `"#nop"` is _always_ highlighted as a comment, but in some cases this string may be safely incuded within braces as part of an argument to another TinTin++ command.
+In these cases, code is incorrectly highlighted as a comment.
+* Comments created with the `#nop` command are not highlighted at all if there is no semicolon found before the end of the buffer.

 ## Origin